Structured Uncertainty guided Clarification for LLM Agents: ClarifyBench

 \section{ClarifyBench}

 The evaluation of clarification strategies in tool-calling agents requires benchmarks that capture the complexity of real-world user interactions, particularly when dealing with ambiguous or infeasible requests.
-To address this need, we introduce \textbf{ClarifyBench}, a comprehensive benchmark designed to evaluate clarification strategies across diverse domains and query types.
-As shown in Table~\ref{tab:benchmark-comparison}, existing benchmarks exhibit critical limitations: many lack support for ambiguous and infeasible queries entirely, while those that include such scenarios are limited in scope or domain coverage.
-Moreover, most benchmarks rely on static evaluation and lack dynamic user simulation capabilities essential for evaluating interactive clarification strategies.
+As shown in Table~\ref{tab:benchmark-comparison}, existing benchmarks exhibit critical limitations: many lack support for ambiguous and infeasible queries, while those that include such scenarios are limited in scope or domain coverage.
+Most critically, they rely on static evaluation without dynamic user simulation capabilities.